 Looking for a slow cooker version?
 Here you go!

-- 2 tablespoons butter or neutral flavored oil
+2 tablespoons unsalted butter or neutral flavored oil

-- 3 to 4 parsnips (about 1 pound), peeled and cut into chunks
+4 medium parsnips (about 1 pound), peeled and cut into chunks

 Select the high “Sauté” setting on the electric pressure cooker and heat the butter or oil.
 Brown the beef in the butter in two batches, searing the pieces for 4 minutes per batch and flipping them halfway through cooking.